Alice C. Linsley

 Attorney Rick Larson spent many years researching the Star of Bethlehem and discovered that sidereal astronomy is real science, based on observation of the arrangement and movement of the fixed stars and planets.
 Watch Rick Larson's Star of Bethlehem as a Christmas treat to you and your family.

-The ancient Egyptians were masters of sidereal astronomy (not astrology).
-The stars in the constellation of Leo were especially important to the Nilotic peoples because the Nile rose when the Sun passed through the constellation of Leo.
+For the ancient Nilo-Saharans and Egyptians the stars in the constellation of Leo were especially important because the Nile rose when the Sun passed through the constellation of Leo.
 Therefore, they associated the arousal of the Lion with the arousal of the waters.
 The lion was the totem of the tribe of Judah.
 In Genesis 1, we read that the Spirit of God hovered over the watery deep at the beginning.
 In John's Gospel we are reminded that the Son was with the Father and the Spirit before the world was made and that all things were made through Him.

 The Magi were sidereal astronomers who lived east of Israel, likely in Babylon or Persia.
 They were heirs of the same astronomical knowledge as the ancient Egyptians because they were from Judah, like Daniel and the other Judahites (Jews) who served as advisors to King Nebuchadnezzar.
 The people of Judah knew of the ancient Horite prophecy concerning a Woman of their people who would bring forth Messiah in Bethlehem.
 When the Magi appeared before Herod they were told that the King of the Jews was to be born in Bethlehem.
 I Chronicles 4:4 claims that Bethlehem was a Horite town.
 Abraham and David were of the Horite ruler-priest lines.
 Joseph, a descendant of Abraham and David (Luke 1:26) , went there to register for the census.